FAQ Home

 - Adapt to new technologies and learning experiences

-Students enrolled in ACCESS Virtual Learning courses are expected to take an active role in their learning and participate regularly in course activities.
-Successful students engage in daily coursework, communicate with their teachers and facilitators, and stay on pace with assignments and deadlines.
+ACCESS students are expected to participate actively in their courses, communicate regularly with teachers and facilitators, and stay on pace with assignments and deadlines.

 - Demonstrating academic honesty and integrity

-- Following all ACCESS, local school, and classroom policies and expectations
+- Following all ACCESS, local school, and classroom expectations

 Yes.
 ACCESS Virtual Learning courses can help Alabama public schools meet the needs of students transitioning between different scheduling formats, such as moving from a block schedule to a traditional seven-period day.
 However, it is the responsibility of the school and the student to select courses that best support the student's individual academic needs and graduation requirements.